ecmwf/aviso/docs/source/guide/getting_started.rst

 Getting Started
 ===============
 Aviso can be used as a Python API or as Command-Line Interface (CLI) application.
-Here a few steps to quickly get a working configuration listening to notifications.
+Below find a few steps to quickly get a working configuration, able to listen to notifications.
 Note that Aviso is a client application, this assumes that a notification server is up and running.

 Installing